-Choosing the right type of cooling system is a critical step of any wine cellar construction project.
+Choosing the right type of wine cellar cooling unit is a critical step in any commercial or residential wine cellar construction project.
 It is vital to get this right before any design work is started.

-You should consider the insulation, vapor barrier, wall and ceiling construction as well as the general way the room is sealed as part of the cooling system set-up.
+You should consider the insulation, vapor barrier, wall, and ceiling construction, and the general way the room is sealed as part of the cooling system setup.

 The terms “cooling system” and “refrigeration system” are used interchangeably by most manufacturers.
 In either case, the system must be able to maintain a constant temperature with minimal variance over time.

 This is very unlike an HVAC air conditioning system.
-The equipment is different and the installation and construction methods are different.
+The equipment is different, and the cooling system installation and construction methods are different.

 How to Decide on the Best Wine Cellar Cooling Units & Systems

-For the cooling system itself there are three main types of wine cellar refrigeration systems to choose from.
-In this article we will be purely discussing the cooling system types.
+For the cooling system itself, there are three main types of wine cellar refrigeration systems from which to choose.
+In this article, we will be purely discussing the cooling system types.
 Go here for details on insulation and room construction.

 Each type of cooling system has its own unique benefits, pros, and cons.
 To help you understand the fundamental nature, benefits, and differences between these systems, we have described and illustrated them below.

-Remember, the objective is to maintain a constant, stable, and ideal environment in custom wine cellars and custom wine cabinets.
-Factors to balance in doing this are the location, the constraints, and the size of your wine cellar, along with the initial cost, the running costs and ease of maintenance of the system.
+Remember, the objective is to maintain a consistent, stable, and ideal environment in custom wine rooms and custom wine cabinets.
+Factors to balance in doing this are the location, the constraints, and the size of your wine cellar, along with the initial cost, the running costs, and the ease of system maintenance for temperature and humidity control.